Cooperative Retriever and Ranker in Deep Recommenders

-The proposed CoRR is a model-agnostic training framework, and we combine the specific models of retriever and ranker to verify the effectiveness of CoRR.
-Experiments are conducted with four different retrievers (i.e., SASRec, GRU4Rec, NARM, Caser) and two rankers (i.e., DIN, DIEN) on the Gowalla dataset.
-We take the Two-Stage as the baseline method, where retriever and ranker are independently trained, for evaluation.
+The proposed CoRR is a model-agnostic training framework, and we consider different combinations of retrievers and rankers to verify the universal effectiveness of CoRR.
+Experiments are conducted with four different retrievers (i.e., SASRec and Caser for sequential recommendation, MF and DSSM for general recommendation) and four rankers (i.e., DIN and BST for sequential recommendation, DeepFM and DCN for general recommendation) on the three datasets.
+We take the Independent and RankFlow as the baseline methods for comparison.

-Table~\ref{tab6} reports the performance of the different combinations of retrievers and rankers.
-Our proposed CoRR, where retriever and ranker are cooperatively trained, shows remarkably better performances than the Two-Stage approach, leading to over 10\% improvements for any pair.
-This considerably validates the effectiveness of the proposed cooperative training framework and provides evidence of extensive practice for CoRR.
+Table~\ref{tab6:extend} reports the results of the different combinations of retrievers and rankers.
+Our proposed CoRR, where the retriever and ranker are cooperatively trained, shows remarkably better performances than the Independent approach, leading to over 15\% improvements for any combinations of them.
+Compared with RankFlow, the relative improvements of CoRR can be up to 10\% for each any combinations of retrievers and rankers.
+This consistently validates the effectiveness of the proposed cooperative training framework and provides evidence of extensive practice for CoRR.